walkenho/Scrapbooks/Data-Science/pyspark-udf.md

 ```

 ### Step 2: Create the udf (user-defined function)
-`extractAge()` takes a single input and returns a single output of type float.
+The function `extractAge()` takes a single input and returns a single output of type float.
 The udf-syntax therefore is:
 ```
 extract_age_udf = udf(lambda row: extractAge(row), FloatType())
 ```